ninjulia/CODECADEMY_Jammming/README.md

 - Need to set up Stylelint + Prettier (or switch to eslint if needed)
 - Verifying GitHub link still works

+### 2/11/23

+- Project clean up
+- Fixed syntax issues
+- Stuck at #34 - Use the .map() method to render each track in the tracks property.
+Keep getting the following error: 'Uncaught TypeError: Cannot read properties of undefined (reading 'map')'
+- Skipped ahead to #35 to Render track name, artist and album in Track.js file